Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Performance (Levoit LVAC-200: 3.48 vs Avg: 2.98)

-Performance is where the LVAC-200 begins to separate itself from many similarly priced competitors.
+Performance is where the LVAC-200 continues to separate itself from many similarly priced competitors.
 Its performance score comfortably exceeds the cordless vacuum average, demonstrating that buyers do not necessarily need to spend premium prices to achieve strong cleaning results.

 The Levoit cordless Stick Vacuum vacuuming up coffee grounds from a hard floor